Ilyushin Il-112: Development

 On 18 January 2018, the first prototype of the IL-112V was shown at the Voronezh Joint Stock Aircraft Manufacturing Company (VASO).
 It has two improved Klimov TV7-117ST turboprop engines, with 2,610 kW (3,500 hp) each, each powering six-bladed AV-112 constant-speed reversible pitch propellers.
 It is fitted with a monolithic, single-piece wing.
 The aircraft is 25.15 m long, with a height of 8.89 m and a wing span of 27.6 m.

 Russian unmanned air system developer Kronstadt Group partnered with Ilyushin to develop an autonomous aircraft demonstrator based on the Il-112.

 Emerged after the bankruptcy of the Transas Group, St. Petersburg-based Kronstadt is developing the medium-sized Orion UAV, unveiled at the July 2017 MAKS air show.

+In July 2023, it was reported by RIA Novosti that the initial turboprop Il-112 project had changed.
+The new plan was for Ilyushin to develop a variant of the aircraft with a turbofan, renamed the Ilyushin Il-212, which will be designed on the basis of the Il-112.
+The Il-212 will retain the fuselage, onboard equipment, and avionics from its predecessor.
+However, the new aircraft will receive Russian-made jet engines-- the PD-8-- being a derivative of the PD-14 engine.
+In addition, the aircraft will be equipped with updated landing gear, a new fuel system, and a new hydraulic system.
+In July, 2025, the official word was that PD-8 certification was expected by the end of the year.
+Four production engines were also anticipated to be completed by the end of 2025, with deliveries to first go to the SJ-100 program by Spring of 2026, and with engine production eventually ramping up to 30 per year.

 Design

 The aircraft was designed to operate in adverse weather conditions and is expected to meet all current ICAO noise and emissions requirements.

 The Il-112 has similar weights and dimensions to the An-26 it is intended to replace but differs by having a notably larger cabin cross-section, allowing it to accommodate 44 armed soldiers instead of 38.
 Thanks to the engine's reduced specific fuel consumption, which is down by 38 percent, the Il-112 has twice the ferry range, at 5,200 km (2,808 nm).
 The crew is reduced from six to two thanks to modern avionics and onboard equipment.

 The Il-112V is equipped with the avionics combining the entire equipment complexes and systems into an integrated complex – the onboard equipment integrated complex.
 All aviation information as well as information on the operation of aircraft systems is displayed on six LCD monitors (digital cockpit).